Discrete Poincar\'e and Trace Inequalities for the Hybridizable Discontinuous Galerkin Method: Preliminary

 We will use the operator $\gradienth$ to denote the broken gradient operator \cite{peraire2008compact}.
 In this context, $\gradienth f$ and $\gradienth\cdot \pmb{f}$ refer to functions that, when restricted to an element $K$, equal $\nabla f$ and $\nabla\cdot \pmb{f}$, respectively.
 The semi-norm for $\Hone$ is given by

 We want to clarify for readers that the notation $H^1(\Omega)$, which will be discussed in Section \ref{sec:trace}, refers to the standard Sobolev space.
-Regarding the $L^2$ space, it's important to note that $L^2(\Omega)=L^2(\Omega;\Th)$ and $L^2(\partial\Omega)=\Ltwoboundary$.
-Therefore, we will not distinguish between these notations.
+Regarding the $L^2$ space, we take $L^2(\Omega)=L^2(\Th)$ and $L^2(\partial\Omega)=\Ltwoboundaryb$ and we will not distinguish between these notations.

 Next, we focus on defining the hybridizable spaces, which are central to this paper.
 The piecewise polynomial space $\Uhk$ within the domain is delineated as follows:

 and the piecewise polynomial space $\Fhk$ over the faces is outlined as: